 My main problem with the books, and the reason I might not read the rest of the series, is that the characters were all a bit too ambiguous.
 Serena is adorably dim for most of the book but, really, is anyone ever that clueless?
 Even if they are insanely rich?
 I wanted to like Blair and root for her throughout the book but she was such a jerk to Serena that it became frustrating.
 Why not just explain things to Serena?
 Then there’s Vanessa who I wanted to like even more than Blair but then she got all petty while casting her movie.
 Way to compromise that artistic integrity!
 I’m not even going to waste time mentioning the guys because they were all losers.

-Possible Pairings: Truth or Dare by Jacqueline Green, Where I Belong by Gwendolyn Heasley, Confessions of a Not It Girl by Melissa Kantor, Bliss by Lauren Myracle, The Edge of Falling by Rebecca Serle, Pretty Little Liars by Sara Shepard, Gossip Girl (television series), What Chuck Wore
+Possible Pairings: Truth or Dare by Jacqueline Green, Where I Belong by Gwendolyn Heasley, Confessions of a Not It Girl by Melissa Kantor, The Thousandth Floor by Katharine McGee, Bliss by Lauren Myracle, The Edge of Falling by Rebecca Serle, Pretty Little Liars by Sara Shepard, Gossip Girl (television series), What Chuck Wore